 Versions 2.0 and higher have a graphical user interface based on the powerful Gtk+ toolkit which enables portability between Linux, Unix and Windows platforms.
 After installing, see readme.txt for more information.
-Download for Windows, Linux, Macintosh.
+Download for Windows, Linux-Intel, Macintosh, Linux-ARM.
+Download the scale archive

 Versions 1.x are a console application with only a command line which runs in a terminal window (command window, xterm, etc.)

-To install on Windows, first download the Gtk+ Windows Runtime Environment installer available from http://gtk-win.sourceforge.net.
-The version should be 2.16.6 or 2.24.8 but no versions in between because they have problems.
+To install on Windows, first download the Gtk+ Windows Runtime Environment installer available from https://gtk-win.sourceforge.io/home/index.php/Main/Downloads.
+The version should be the 32-bit 2.24.10 for 32-bit and 64-bit Windows.
 In the GTK2 runtime installer, leave the tickboxes in the additional options on, especially the one with the PATH variable.
-You can also use the GTK2 Themes installer (GTK+ Preference Tool) from SourceForge.net: Downloads to change the visual style of Scala.
-If you have an older Gtk+ installation (2.10 and earlier), then uninstall it first.
+You can also use the GTK2 Themes installer (GTK+ Preference Tool) from SourceForge.net: GTK+ for Windows Runtime Environment to change the visual style of Scala.
+Then you will also need the GTK+ Themes Package.
+Should you have an older Gtk+ version installed then uninstall it first.

 Then run the Scala_Setup.exe program and choose an installation directory, for example C:\Program Files\Scala22 or C:\Scala22.
 It can be installed in an existing directory overwriting a previous version.